HRH The Princess Royal attends ‘Meet the Makers’ to celebrate disabled artists

 Meet the Makers – Pat’s story: The dress with a jigsaw twist

-Pat helped to create a showstopper of a dress in a charity shop window – decorated from jigsaws.
+Pat helped to create a showstopper of a dress in Wakefield Hospice’s charity shop window – decorated from jigsaws.
 The shop manager wanted to create an eye-catching window display.
 Pat lives at Livability York House – a home for 20 disabled adults.
 Pat has a strong artistic vocation.
 She loves to draw, is talented at copying artworks and loves doing jigsaws!
 The care team supported Pat to get involved with the dress project.

 A few weeks later, Pat visited the shop to see the finished product and was staggered.
 ‘I’ve never known anyone to make a jigsaw dress!’
 Pat commented.
 ‘It’s really satisfying to help.’